NannyML/nannyml/docs/guides/setup.rst

 The actual outcome of the event the machine learning model is trying to predict.
 See :term:`Target`.

 .. note::
     **Target** values are only required in the reference data.
+    :ref:`performance-estimation` will use the targets in reference partition and the :term:`Model Outputs` in the analysis partition to estimate performance in the analysis dataset.
-Performance will be *calculated* using them.
+    Performance in will be *calculated* using them.
     In the *analysis data* where they are not required, performance can be *estimated*.

 Partition